 Structured events which are sent to NotifyLogs can be filtered in order to remove unwanted events.
 Filtering can be used to control event transmission and to improve overall performance.
-For example, unwanted events i Example code for performing log-based filtering is provided as a part of the example NotifyLog creation program.
-Example code for performing channel-based filtering is provided under Creating a Consumer Client for the NotifyLog on page 63, as a part of the example consumer program, and demonstrates how to create a filter on a consumer-by-consumer basis.
+For example, unwanted events:

-- can be stopped from entering the event channel, thereby improving the log channel's effective bandwidth and performance - can be prevented from being placed in the record store, thereby conserving resources - can be filtered out on a consumer-by-consumer basis, providing fine-grained control and performance tuning on the client-side of the log's event channel
+- Can be stopped from entering the event channel, thereby improving the log channel's effective bandwidth and performance - Can be prevented from being placed in the record store, thereby conserving resources - Can be filtered out on a consumer-by-consumer basis, providing finegrained control and performance tuning on the client-side of the log's event channel